tanish-j/Telecom-Churn/README.md

 ## Deployment
-To deploy the analysis in a production environment, follow these steps:
+To deploy the analysis in a production environment, you should:

-Set up a virtual environment and install the necessary packages.
+1. Set up a virtual environment and install the necessary packages.
-Ensure the dataset is accessible in the specified location.
+2. Ensure the dataset is accessible in the specified location.
-Run the Python script to perform the analysis and generate reports.
+3. Run the Python script to perform the analysis and generate reports.
-For example:
+   **For example:**
    python telecom_churn.py

 ## Author